01. Conversation with Muslims about Christ

 In the gospel, however, grace means, first, forgiveness of all guilt!
 Jesus freely grants us righteousness, because he suffered and died in our place.
 Often, lowly, sick, old and sad people grasp this grace of God faster than the rich, the strong and the beautiful, who remain spiritually empty. ”Blessed are the poor in spirit!”
 (Matthew 5:3).
 In addition to justifying grace believers receive the gifts of grace, which are the fruit of the Holy Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).
 A convert must learn that material riches, secular values, worldly honor, ”being right” and possessing power are often contrary to the spiritual filial gifts we received from our Father in heaven.

 ● Sin or sinner?

-Real Christians know that they are sinners and lost when they compare themselves with the goodness and holiness of their heavenly Father. ”Nobody is good except God” (Matthew 10:18).
+Real Christians know that they are sinners and lost when they compare themselves with the goodness and holiness of their heavenly Father. ”Nobody is good except God” (Mark 10:18).
 We are full of faults, failures, lost and condemned in our human nature.
 No human being is good in himself.
 The perfection of our Father proves our guilt (Matthew 5:48).
 Our sins and trespasses come out of a bottomless rottenness.
 Only the grace of Jesus Christ is our hope.
 His blood cleanses us from all our sins, and His Spirit builds a new creature in us.
 If a Muslim does not recognize his rottenness in the light of God he does not know that he is a hopeless case, but continues to think that he does not need a saviour or a sacrifice in his place!

 ● Predestination or election?